Background pattern

 Talk to your doctor about the appropriate contraceptive methods for you and your partner.

-Do not drive or operate machinery after administration of this medication.
+It is not recommended to drive or use machines after administration of this medicine.

 Vincristine Pfizer contains sodium

-This product must be administered EXCLUSIVELY through a vein, either by slow intravenous injection (IV injection) or infusion (IV), by experienced personnel in chemotherapy use.
-Administering it intrathecally is fatal.
+This product should be administered EXCLUSIVELY through a vein, either by slow intravenous injection (IV) or perfusion (IV), by personnel with experience in the use of chemotherapy.
+If administered by the intrathecal route, it is fatal.

-The dose will depend on your weight and overall condition.
+The dose will depend on your weight and general condition.
 Your doctor will calculate your body surface area in square meters and determine the dose you should receive.

-Your doctor will establish the dose and duration of treatment, as well as the most suitable administration method for you, based on your condition and response to treatment.
+Your doctor will establish the dose and duration of treatment, as well as the most suitable form of administration for you, according to your condition and response to treatment.

-If you use more Vincristina Pfizer than you should
+If you use more Vincristine Pfizer than you should

-Although it is unlikely, if you are administered doses higher than recommended, you can expect to experience excessive adverse effects.
-Since no specific antidote for vincristine sulfate has been found, treatment for an overdose should include supportive and symptomatic therapy.
+Although it is unlikely, if higher doses than recommended are administered, it is expected that you will experience adverse effects in an exaggerated manner.
+Since no specific antidote for vincristine sulfate has been found, treatment of an overdose should include supportive and symptomatic therapy.

-Generally, side effects are reversible and are related to the dose and cumulative dose.
-The most common side effect is hair loss (alopecia) and the most problematic are of neuromuscular origin.
+In general, side effects are reversible and are related to the dose and cumulative dose.
+The most common side effect is hair loss (alopecia), and the most problematic are of neuromuscular origin.

 The following side effects have been reported: